 In the late 2000s, the New Brunswick government and New Brunswick’s forest sector were facing challenges in managing wood supply and securing new investments.
-Several high profile Task Force studies examining forest management and how to improve New Brunswick’s forest economy pointed to the need for a collaboration between the major forest sector stakeholders, and a transparent, fibre balance model to represent the flow of wood fibre in all its forms from sources to users.
+Several high profile Task Force studies examining forestry management and how to improve New Brunswick’s forest economy pointed to the need for a collaboration between the major forest sector stakeholders, and a transparent, fibre balance model to represent the flow of wood fibre in all its forms from sources to users.
 This would allow important questions such as “What is the economically accessible wood allocation within provincial and external markets?” and “What are the business opportunities with respect to available fibre supply?” to be analyzed.

 Decision Support Model for Diverse Stakeholders